 Medicines usually contain some sugars to mask the bad taste.
 But these sugars are dangerous to teeth.
 When sugar enters the mouth, bacteria begin feeding on them and release acid as a byproduct.
 This acid wears away tooth enamel, which is meant to protect teeth against decay.
 Without their protective coating, teeth are at increased risk for decay and cavities.

 Another common ingredient in many cough medicines is alcohol.
 However, alcohol reduces saliva production and may cause dry mouth.
-This is concerning for your dentist in Cordova.
+This is concerning for your dentist.
 Saliva is needed to rinse away sugars in the mouth and the acid produced by feeding bacteria.
 Without it, these sugars and acids are left behind to damage smiles by decaying teeth.

 Tips to Help

 Does this mean we’re suggestions that you should tough out a cold and not take any medicine?
 Definitely not.
 But we are suggesting a few ways you can help limit the potential of your medicine causing oral health problems.

 - Trying taking the medication as a pill instead of a liquid.
 This will decrease or eliminate your teeth’s exposure to the dangerous ingredients.

 - Don’t take cough syrup right before bed.
 If you take your medicine after you brush your teeth, the sugar is left in the mouth all night long, greatly increasing your risk for decay

 - Take liquid medicine with food.
 Saliva production increases as we eat.
 So if you take your medicine when saliva production is highest, it can help rinse away the sugar and alcohol.

 The team at our dental office hopes you can avoid getting sick this season.
 But if you do get sick, follow our tips above to protect your smile as you work on feeling better.